siavcom/Web-with-out-web-programing/README.md

 # Framework for Vue 3 using SQL databases.
-Uinsg only classes in typescript with out web programing.
+Using typescript programming with out web programming.
+# I'm a old FOX with a lot of desing and program eperience in SQL DATABASE.
 # This Framework is based in functions and instruccions of VFP.

 # This Framework use: